 - a.
-During the term of the Agreement (July 1, 2016 through June 30, 2019) the Board and the Association expressly waive and relinquish the right to bargain collectively on any matter: - (1) Whether or not specifically referred to or covered in this Agreement; unless in conflict with the Education Code, Government Code and/or statutes passed by the California Legislature; - (2) Even though not within the knowledge or contemplation of either party at the time of negotiations; - (3) Even though during negotiations the matters were proposed and later withdrawn. - b.
-Such waiver does not preclude bargaining collectively for subsequent, new collective Bargaining Agreements during the term of this Agreement. - c.
-Other than amendments and deletions herein contained, all other provision of this Agreement, dated July 1, 2016 through June 30, 2019, shall remain in effect until superseded.
+During the term of the Agreement (July 1, 2019 through June 30, 2022) the Board and the Association expressly waive and relinquish the right to bargain collectively on any matter: - (1) Whether or not specifically referred to or covered in this Agreement; unless in conflict with the Education Code, Government Code and/or statutes passed by the California Legislature; - (2) Even though not within the knowledge or contemplation of either party at the time of negotiations; - (3) Even though during negotiations the matters were proposed and later withdrawn. - b.
+Such waiver does not preclude bargaining collectively for subsequent, new collective Bargaining Agreements during the term of this Agreement by mutual agreement. - c.
+Other than amendments and deletions herein contained, all other provision of this Agreement, dated July 1, 2019 through June 30, 2022, shall remain in effect until superseded.